 Who is eligible for services at the clinic?

-Cognitive Behaviour Therapy (CBT) at the Anxiety Disorders Clinic is suitable for patients with a primary diagnosis of anxiety or depression.
+Cognitive Behaviour Therapy (CBT) at the Anxiety Disorders Clinic is suitable for patients with a primary diagnosis of anxiety.

 - Social Phobia